emmo-repo/EMMO/python/README.md

 are represented as instances of these.
 Relations are represented as class properties.

-Below is a simple example showing how to access the "matter" entity in
+Below is a basic example showing how to access an entity using `emmo`:
-EMMO:

 ```python
 >>> from emmo import get_ontology